ETS-PoliTO/esp32-sniffer/README.md

 	   cd ~/esp
 	   git clone --recursive https://github.com/espressif/esp-idf.git

-3. Use version `v3.x`
+3. Checkout to version `v3.x`

 	   cd esp-idf
 	   git checkout release/v3.2

-4. Setup Path to ESP-IDF
+4. Setup path to ESP-IDF

 	The toolchain programs access ESP-IDF using `IDF_PATH` environment variable.
 	This variable should be set up on your PC, otherwise projects will not build.